SymfonyCasts/symfony7/sfcasts/pagination.md

 to read that value and default to 1 if it's missing.

 Head back over and refresh.
 This is page 1 because there is no `page` param.
-Add `?page=2` to the URL... we're on page 2!
+Add `?page=2` to the URL and... we're on page 2!

 Ok, what else would be cool?
 How about showing the total number of ships, total number of pages, and the current page number?